parasoft/parasoft-demo-app/README.md

 | Request queue routing key  | `inventory.queue.request`  |
 | Response queue routing key | `inventory.queue.response` |

-Part of the configuration can be changed in **application.properties** file.

-> This application supports [Direct Reply-to](https://www.rabbitmq.com/direct-reply-to.html) feature, follow the steps to use it:
+> This application supports [Direct Reply-to](https://www.rabbitmq.com/direct-reply-to.html) feature.
+> If you want to use RPC (request/reply) pattern in SOAtest, follow the steps to use it:
-> * Consume from the pseudo-queue `amq.rabbitmq.reply-to` in no-ack mode.
+> 1. Configure the Connection and Public configurations in Transport.
-> * Set the reply-to property in the request message to `amq.rabbitmq.reply-to`.
+> 2. Set **Reply To**(Transport -> Basic Properties -> Reply To) filed to `amq.rabbitmq.reply-to` queue to make the response message be sent into this queue.
+> 3. Set **Queue Name**(Transport -> Consume -> Queue Name) filed to `amq.rabbitmq.reply-to` to get the response message from this queue.
+> 4. Check the response in traffic viewer after running test.

 ### Using JMS Proxy
 To use the queueing system with JMS proxy, you can change **Destination queue** and **Reply to queue** to customized queue names.